carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 ~~~
 {: .output}

-We have reach the tsv files, the final step in our metagenomic pipeline showed in [lesson-3](https://carpentries-incubator.github.io/metagenomics/03-assessing-read-quality/index.html).
+We have reached the tsv files, the final step in our metagenomic pipeline showed in [lesson-3](https://carpentries-incubator.github.io/metagenomics/03-assessing-read-quality/index.html).
 After we have the taxnomy assignation what follows is some visualization of our results.

 ## Visualization of taxonomic assignation results
 [Krona](https://github.com/marbl/Krona/wiki) is a hierarchical data visualization software.
 Krona allows data to be explored with zooming, multi-layered pie charts and includes support for several bioinformatics tools and raw data formats.
-To use krona in our results, lets go first into our taxonomy directory, which contains the precalculated kraken outputs.
+To use Krona in our results, lets go first into our taxonomy directory, which contains the precalculated Kraken outputs.

 ### Krona
 ~~~